 How we view challenges and handle stress affects how we ensure a successful and happy life.
 This is one of the most important reasons for learning how to build resilience.

-How We Think and Act Can Increase Resilience– Psychology Today
+The Eleven Skills and Attitude that Can Increase Resilience– Psychology Today

 How we handle difficult situations in our lives is partly learned as children.
 However, there are a number of strategies that we can teach ourselves that will add strength to our ability to overcome life challenges.